 How to know If your pet has consumed some onions?

-Well if your pet has eaten some and you are totally clueless (This happens because most of the time there are no signs of sickness and it takes 2 -4 days for it to show up), then your dog would show signs of weakness, breathlessness, diarrhoea and vomiting.
+Well if your pet has eaten some and you are totally clueless (This happens because most of the time there are no signs of sickness and it takes 2 -4 days for it to show up), then your dog would show signs of weakness, breathlessness, diarrhea and vomiting.

 There is also change in urine colour, it might appear red, also there may be a case of discolouring of gums to yellow or it may become blue.

 Some pets have known to collapse under strain during exercising like running and walking so make sure to take your pet to the Vet immediately for detoxification if this happens.